argyleref/bmotion/README.md

 README for the Folks
 ------------------
 Want to add something to the bot?
-If you're familiar with git you can edit /plugins/en/simple_folks.tcl Check out https://github.com/jamesoff/bmotion/wiki/Simple-Plugins for reference on editing those files.
+If you're familiar with git you can edit /plugins/en/simple_folks.tcl and send a pull request.
+Check out https://github.com/jamesoff/bmotion/wiki/Simple-Plugins for reference on editing it.

 If you're not familiar with git but still have a suggestion toss me an email.
 Include what you want said and what would prompt the bot to say it. aj@argylegargoyle.com